Weed Withdrawal Anxiety: Understanding the Panic and How to Cope

 Here is something important to sit with, not right now during the acute phase, but eventually.
 Some people develop anxiety after cannabis use.
 But some people started using cannabis because they already had anxiety.

 If anxiety was present before you started using weed, it is likely that cannabis was functioning as self-medication.
 THC was managing a condition that existed independently of your cannabis use.
 In that case, quitting removes the medication but does not remove the condition.
+For more on this pattern, see the self-medication trap.

 How to tell the difference: if your anxiety significantly improves by weeks 3 to 4 and continues improving, it was likely withdrawal-driven.
 If it persists at high intensity beyond 4 to 6 weeks with no improvement at all, there may be a pre-existing anxiety condition that cannabis was masking.
 This is not a failure.
 It is useful information, because it means a healthcare provider can help you address the actual underlying condition.
 Many of the other withdrawal symptoms follow similar patterns where the distinction between withdrawal and pre-existing conditions becomes clearer over time.